 - Usually when a bone is broken, your doctor will place it in a cast to keep it still so it can heal.
 A cast is made by wrapping the bone in bandages covered with plaster.
 In some cases, you might wear a sling instead of a cast.
-Depending on the break, bones usually heal in a few weeks.

 Questions and Answers

 Question: Are some people more prone to broken bones than others?

 Answer: People who don’t get enough calcium are more likely to get broken bones, according to researchers in Rochester, Minnesota.
 Doctors recommend eating three servings of dairy each day.
 If you’re lactose intolerant, look for lactose-free milk or eat other calcium-rich foods, such as salmon, almonds, or fortified cereal.